 Some general dentists take continuing-education seminars in order to offer orthodontic services as a sideline to their primary services.
 Only your dentist knows what he or she is qualified to do well, however, with so much depending on the quality of treatment, choosing an orthodontic specialist helps ensure that you get the best results possible.

 The title of Orthodontist is reserved for only those specialists who have undergone two or more years of additional post-doctoral education from an accredited university.
 Only 6% of all general dentists pursue the rigorous additional training required to become an orthodontist.
-In addition to having completed this training.

 Contact our office to schedule a complimentary smile exam.
 Find out first-hand how we can help you, or your child, achieve a healthy “camera-ready smile” that is so important in the minds of adolescents and teens today.